Steeler crawler information

 Steeler: What is it?
 What is it doing?

-While we intend to gather as many published documents as possible, we are really anxious about disturbing webmasters.
-If access by Steeler puts you to trouble, please indicate the fact according to the Robots Exclusion Standard or contact us as described below.
+While we intend to gather as many published documents as possible to study various social phenomena, we are anxious about disturbing webmasters.
+If Steeler's access is annoying to you, please indicate the fact according to the Robots Exclusion Standard or contact us as described below.
 Thank you for your cooperation.

 How to keep crawlers out of your site